Celebrating Black History Month

 Celebrating Black Military History: 1885 - today

-Since 1986 October has been Black History Month in the UK, a global movement.
-In 2021 the theme for Black History Month in the UK is ‘proud to be’ a motto that resonates well with our Armed Forces Community, where pride in being a member of the military or a military family is strong.
-SSAFA is proud to have supported our Armed Forces community for 136 years, and our pride is reflected in our national campaign Celebrating Diversity in our Armed Forces Family.
+Since 1986, October has been Black History Month in the UK, a now global movement.
+SSAFA is proud to have supported our Armed Forces community for over 135 years, and our pride is reflected in our national campaign Celebrating Diversity in our Armed Forces Family.

 As the UK’s oldest national, tri-service charity we have a long history and connection to the military, so do many of our beneficiaries, volunteers, supporters and employees.
 Much of SSAFA’s history and the history of the SSAFA family remains untapped, the SSAFA Military History Collection launched in 2020 attempts to unlock, curate and share these histories.